KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 python -m pip install temp\llama_cpp_python-0.3.18-cp313-cp313-win_amd64.whl
 ```

-> 💡 **WARNING:** These ready-made VHLs may not have CPU acceleration implementations.
+> 💡 **WARNING:** These ready-made **basic** VHLs may not have CPU acceleration implementations.
 Therefore, installing them may not yield any benefit from `n_cpu_moe` or `cpu_moe`.
 To ensure all optimizations are enabled, you should compile the project from source code on your own computer!
+Also, ready-made VHLs may not contain VMM, which will lead to a crash with an OOM (out of memory) error in case of insufficient VRAM.

 > 💡 **Tip:** In subprocess mode, you can launch it immediately.
 In other modes, you need to restart Comfy-UI.

 </details>

-### Variant 2 - Build from source code (I recommend this variant to learn)
+### Variant 2 - Build from source code (I recommend this variant)

 <details>